onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 we're not going to stumble upon order as a byproduct of incremental changes - we have to rebuild everything from the ground up

+> "In the future, the only religion possible is the religion which will teach us, in the very first place, to recognize, love, and serve with passion the universe of which we form a part." - [Teilhard de Chardin](https://christogenesis.org/the-unemployed-trinity-and-a-fragile-earth-refocusing-the-christian-god/#:~:text=In%20the%20future%2C%20the%20only%20religion%20possible%20is%20the%20religion%20which%20will%20teach%20us%2C%20in%20the%20very%20first%20place%2C%20to%20recognize%2C%20love%2C%20and%20serve%20with%20passion%20the%20universe%20of%20which%20we%20form%20a%20part.)

 How do I express that extreme luxury brands are immoral and stupid in a way that would matter?